below/EnumTest/README.md

 ## Issue Two: Exhaustiveness

 Swift's `switch` statement demands to be exhaustive, that is you must cover every possible case, or insert a `default:` clause.
-What about our `CEnum`?
+The idea is to make sure that enumeration cases are not accidentally omitted.
+So what about our `CEnum`?

 ```Swift
 if let e = CEnum(rawValue: 4) {